 Get to know someone, at least on the surface, by their travel expertise, contributions, where they’ve been, where they are going, and aspirations based on their social pages on Travel-Wise.

 The forum was designed to be collaborative and allow members to communicate openly on ideas, help each other, and find travel partners.
 If planning a trip, make it public and share it on the forum.
 This is an excellent way to see and meet others interested in the same trip plan.
-You can start getting enough folk involved even to push discounts on the travel arrangements.
+You can start getting enough folks involved even to push discounts on the travel arrangements.

 Open Trip Plans